Bipolar II disorder involves periods of depression and periods of elevated mood, called hypomania. This is like mania but less extreme.

 - order tests, such as blood tests, to rule out other possible causes

-The doctor may also use a checklist to identify hypomania.
+The doctor may also use a

 Treatment for bipolar II disorder usually involves a combination of medication and psychotherapy.